mostafa-rizk/major-project/README-Options.md

 # Major Project Option
-At the teacher's discretion students may be assigned one of the following projects.
+At your teacher's discretion students may be assigned the following project.

 ## Option 1: Dice Game
 The rules to this casino game are simple.
 The player rolls a die; the casino rolls a die.
 The higher number wins.
 If it is a tie, the player wins big!